On the representation of measures over bounded lattices: Measures on bounded lattices as a functor

-\section{Measures on bounded lattices as a functor.}
+\section{Measures on bounded lattices as a functor}

 The measures defined below are valued in $A$-modules (where $A$ is a ring).
-Thus, our definitions contain the usual notion of measure (valued in the field or real numbers) as a particular case.
+Thus, our definitions contain the usual notion of measure (valued in the field of real numbers) as a particular case.

-\begin{defi} Let $X$ be a bounded lattice, let $A$ be a ring and let $B$ be an $A$-module.
+\begin{definition} Let $X$ be a bounded lattice, let $A$ be a ring and let $B$ be an $A$-module.
 A function $\nu:X\rightarrow B$ is called a \emph{measure} (or a \emph{bounded-measure}) with values in $B$ if it satisfies

-for every $x_1,\ldots,x_k\in X$, $k\geq 2$.
+for every $x_1,\dots,x_k\in X$, $k\geq 2$.
 For example, if $k=2$,

-If a group $G$ is acting on $X$, an \emph{invariant measure} is a measure on $X/G$.
+If a group $G$ is acting on $X$ by lattice-automorphisms, an \emph{invariant measure} is a measure stable under $G$.